scherroman/TweetMapAnsible/README.md

 ### Ansible Deployment Scripts:
 These scripts are used to deploy and maintain the web app infrastructure for NodeTweet across an arbitrary array of (usually private) servers defined in the `hosts` file located in `/etc/ansible`.

-Note: Unlike Bash scipts, Ansible scripts are idempotent, meaning they may safely be run as many times as needed to reach the desired state.
 - **Test hosts for Connectability**:
     - `ansible all -m ping`
 - **Setup All Servers**: